Franklin County Vehicle Impound Guide

 After Retrieval

-• Inspect the vehicle immediately before leaving the lot: Carefully inspect your vehicle for any damage that may have occurred while it was in the impound lot's possession.
+• Inspect the vehicle immediately: Carefully inspect the vehicle for any damage that may have occurred while it was in the impound lot's possession.

-• Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of any damage in writing before you leave the premises.
-This will help you file a claim if necessary.
+• Report any damage to the lot manager in writing: Notify the impound lot manager in writing about any damage before you drive away.
+This will help protect your rights if you need to file a claim later.

 Frequently Asked Questions